cdpadilla42/chrisdpadilla.com/_posts/mvcinaspdotnet.md

 At the top, we're bringing in my Category model with `@model Category`.
 The controller takes care of sending this to the view both on GET and POST requests:

 For the most part, I'm just writing regular html.
 If I needed to include anything from the model, I could throw `@Category.Name` anywhere and it will render to the page.
+Any C# that I wanted to write just requires the `@` symbol.

 ## Tag Helpers